...

 How Do EPC Contracts Work?

-In an EPC contract, the contractor takes full responsibility for the project’s execution.
-The client defines the project requirements, and it is up to the contractor to fulfill them through the engineering, procurement, and construction phases.
-The contractor manages everything from design to handover, which minimizes the client’s involvement in day-to-day decision-making.
+In an EPC contract, the contractor bears full responsibility for executing the project.
+It is the client who defines the requirements to be met by the project, and the contractor would fulfill these requirements at the engineering, procurement, and construction phases.
+The contractor is in control from design to handover, which leaves the least opportunity for the client to intervene in everyday decisions.

-4. Commissioning and Handover: After construction, the contractor tests the facility to ensure it operates correctly.
-Once all requirements are met, the contractor hands over the completed project to the client.
+4. Commissioning and handover: After the construction works, the contractor carries out all required tests on the facility to ensure that it has been constructed in a proper manner.
+After being assured that everything is okei, the contractor will hand over the completed project to the client.

 Key Features of EPC Contracts